 How to prevent displaying the “Index Of” page via cPanel

 - First, log into your cPanel interface.

-- Look through the categories listing on the right hand panel of the main cpanel page and find Advanced category.
-Click on the Index Manager icon to continue.
+- Look through the categories listing on the right hand panel of the main cPanel page and find the Advanced category.
+Click on the Indexes icon to continue.